 Time: 10 – 20 min return

-The area is rich in wildlife; several seabird species nest on the rock stacks.
+The area is rich in wildlife.
+Several seabird species nest on the rock stacks including Royal spoonbills.
 New Zealand fur seals/kekeno also breed here, and other marine mammal species can sometimes be seen.
 In summer the ocean can be covered in large flocks of sooty shearwater/tītī.

 Getting there:Carry on along the coast road from Kaka Point to the top Kaimātaitai carpark.
 Toilets, a viewing site and a picnic area are all nearby.

 Time: 20 min return

-Yellow-eyed penguins/hōiho can be viewed from the hide when they come ashore in the late afternoon.
+Yellow-eyed penguins/hoiho can be viewed from the hide when they come ashore in the late afternoon.

 Getting there: The carpark is 800 m before the main carpark, on the same road.